shufo/timed-url-opener/README.md

 ## Features
 - Open a specific URL at a scheduled time
-  - Frequency by every xx minutes/hours/days, daily and weekday
+  - Frequency by every xx minutes/hours/days, daily, weekday and One-time
 - Open in Background option
 - You can change Enbaled/Disabled per schedules
 - You can change Color schemes (Dark Themes/Light Themes)